bitovi/academy/src/react-vite/12-testing/testing.md

 ### Rendering and verifying a component in a test

-Let's take a look at some code that we added in [Handling User Inputs and Forms](./controlled-vs-uncontrolled.html).
+Let’s take a look at some code that we added in [Handling User Inputs and Forms](./controlled-vs-uncontrolled.html).

 @sourceref ../../../exercises/react-vite/11-controlled-vs-uncontrolled/03-problem/src/components/FormTextField/FormTextField.test.tsx